parvister/parvister/README.md

 ## Iran manifesto

-I like to look into an Iranian kid's face, see the smile on their face and know that I had something to contribute to that smile.
+I like to look into an Iranian kid's face, witness the smile on their face and know that I had something to contribute to that smile.

 I want a young woman in Iran to believe they have every bit of an opportunity in this life as a man.
 I want them to believe they have equal employment and equal human rights.